georgebyte/georgebyte.com/_drafts/scalable-angular-app-architecture.md

 ## 1. Main ideas and concepts

-This section will present the patterns and main ideas used to create a scalable app architecture described later in the article.
-These concepts are in my opinion current state of the art when it comes to front-end development.
-Although I'll present them in the context of Angular framework, I would suggest you consider adopting their slightly modified version even when developing apps using other frameworks.
+This section will present the patterns and main ideas used to create a robust and scalable front-end app architecture.
+These concepts are in my opinion current state of the art when it comes to front-end development and I use them daily when building production ready front-end apps.
+Although I'll present them in the context of Angular framework, I suggest you consider adopting their slightly modified version even when developing apps using other frameworks.

 ### 1.1 State management with observable store services